 Alocasia Micholitziana Frydek

 This variety of Alocasia Frydek is prized for its magnificently big arrow-shaped leaves with prominent white veins.
 It is also known as the Green Velvet Plant and grows more quickly in intense light.
-It may reach a height of 3 feet, with leaves that can stretch to a length of 18 inches (45 cm).
+It may reach a height of 3 feet, with leaves that can stretch to 18 inches (45 cm).
 Additionally, the leaf edges vigorously or slightly undulate.

 Alocasia micholitziana ‘Frydek’ requires a minimum temperature of 60°F (16°C).